TateTaylorOH/The-Northern-Sea/QUESTS.md

 ## The Shadow War

-After the conclusion of the Main Quest several quests will begin to be offered by the EEC Rep and Captain Flame-Beard as part of the newly sparked "Shadow War" between the EEC and Aldmeri Dominion.
+After the conclusion of the Main Quest several quests will begin to be offered by Florian and Captain Flame-Beard as part of the newly sparked "Shadow War" between the EEC and Aldmeri Dominion.

 ### Salvage Jobs

-The EEC Rep will offer a radiant quest to go and salvage surviving goods from a shipwreck in order to turn some profit from the loss.
+Florian will offer a radiant quest to go and salvage surviving goods from a shipwreck in order to turn some profit from the loss.

 ### Pirate Hunts